The 20 Best Places to Live on the Gulf Coast

 11. Bay St. Louis, Mississippi

-Bay St. Louis is a quaint seaside town that has lots of nautical character, with lots of 19th-century properties and Creole cottages.
-There are beautiful beaches with warm waters, and many people enjoy fishing.
-The town is also known for its art galleries.
-Not only is Bay St. Louis a pretty location in which to live, but it is also one of the most affordable towns along Mississippi’s Gulf Coast.
+Bay St. Louis is a quaint Gulfside town that has lots of nautical character, with lots of 19th-century properties and Creole cottages.
+There are serene landscapes, including live oak trees and beautiful beaches with warm waters, and many residents and visitors enjoy fishing on the Bay of St. Louis.
+The town is also known for its art galleries and the annual festivals and events, including the Second Saturday Artwalk, Crab Festiva, and the Bay BridgeFest.
+Not only is Bay St. Louis a beautiful locale, but it is also one of the most affordable towns along Mississippi’s Gulf Coast.

 10. Ocean Springs, Mississippi